thienan092/60-Days-Of-Udacity/Virtual Football Envirionment for Multi-Agent System (Reinforcement Learning)/README.md

 | 2.
 Train your model | .\Env\trainBot.py | class ServerInfo | Parse replay-log files into features (inputs of AI algorithms) |
 |  |  | class PEReplayBuffer | Create a [Prioritized Experience Replay buffer](https://arxiv.org/pdf/1511.05952.pdf) (includes ["state", "actions", "reward", "next_state", "done"]) replay-logs based on class ServerInfo |
 |  |  | class Trainer | Train agents and save matrices to *.npy files |

+## Simulate the match

+1. Build your bot with the Visual C++ compiler.
+2. Rename it to BotDemo<BOT_ID>.exe.
+3. Run StartMatch.bat.

+*Note: In some competitions, you are only permited to submit only the executable file.
+So, the last step of the workaround is changing codes of loading matrices by their real values. *